seupedro/feedbot/README.md

 ![microservice arquitecture](arquitecture.png)

-## Feedsender
+## Feedbot

 A microservice to send messages to telegram.
-It's part of Feedbot-app.